mithunm007/ShoppingMalManagement/README.md

-src folder contains the react part i.e., frontend part ShoppimgMalManagement has got the spring backend part
+src folder contains the react part i.e., frontend part    and
+ShoppingMalManagement has got the spring backend part